All Episodes

 But you don't work.

-Oh, okay, okay.
+Oh, okay.

 You tried to get the boss to lay you off for hunting season, but he wouldn't.

-Uh I don't really care that much for him.
+I don't really care that much for him.

 Well, you know, he set a record.

-He's the longest serving U.S. senator in history.
+He's the longest-serving U.S. senator in history.

 Yeah.

-But it's a Robert Byrd Highway.
+There's a Robert Bird Highway.

-There's the Robert J. Byrd Radio Tower.
+There's the Robert J. Bird Radio Tower.

 His name's on.